Fanizani Akuda

-Fanizani Akuda, also known as Fanizani Phiri, was a member of the sculptural movement usually called "Shona sculpture" (see Shona art and Art of Zimbabwe), although he and some others of its recognised members were not ethnically Shona.
+Fanizani Akuda (11 November 1932 – 5 February 2011), also known as Fanizani Phiri, was a Zimbabwean sculptor.
+He was a member of the sculptural movement "Shona sculpture" (see Shona art), although he and some others of its recognised members were not ethnically Shona.
 He worked initially at the Tengenenge Sculpture Community, 150 km north of Harare near Guruve, which he joined in 1966.

-Fanizani died on 5 February 2011.

 Early life and education

-Fanizani Akuda, an ethnic Chewa was born in 1932 in what was then Northern Rhodesia.
+Fanizani Akuda, an ethnic Chewa, was born in 1932 in what was then Northern Rhodesia.
 He received no formal schooling and in 1949 he moved to Southern Rhodesia in search of work.
 This led to employment as a cotton picker, bricklayer, and basket weaver: by 1966 he was working as a farm manager.
 However, in terms of his later success as a sculptor in stone, the most significant move came in that year when he was offered work by Tom Blomefield, a white South-African-born farmer of tobacco whose farm at Tengenenge near Guruve had extensive deposits of serpentine stone suitable for carving.
 Fanizani was initially a quarryman but after a period living in the artists’ community he took up sculpting: finding this provided a worthwhile financial return, he became a full-time sculptor alongside other well-known figures such as Henry Munyaradzi.